ehmatthes/pcc/README.md

 A Hands-On, Project-Based Introduction to Programming
 ---

 This is a collection of resources for [Python Crash Course](http://www.nostarch.com/pythoncrashcourse/), an introductory programming book from [No Starch Press](http://www.nostarch.com) by Eric Matthes.
-Click here for an [aesthetically tidier version](https://ehmatthes.github.io/pcc/) of these online resources.
+Click [here](https://ehmatthes.github.io/pcc/) for a visually tidier presentation of these online resources.

 If you have any questions about Python Crash Course, feel free to get in touch: